tez-capital/docs.tez.capital_content/en/tezbake/tutorials/migrating-from-kiln.md

 - [ ] **Current cycle** — check on [TzKT](https://tzkt.io) or [TzStats](https://tzstats.com) to confirm your baker is active
 - [ ] **Pending nonce revelations** — if you have unrevealed nonces from the current cycle, wait for them to be revealed before migrating (or use a snapshot ≥5 days old during bootstrap)

-> ⚠️ **Never run two bakers with the same key at the same time.** This causes double baking/attestation, which results in **slashing** (loss of funds).
+> **🚨 CRITICAL:** Never run two bakers with the same key at the same time.
+This causes double baking/attestation, which results in **slashing** (loss of funds).
 Always stop Kiln completely before starting TezBake.

 ---